core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * If both the AEAD Algorithm and the Group Encryption Algorithm are set, then L is the smallest nonce length among those of the two algorithms.

-If the Group Encryption Algorithm is A128CTR, A192CTR, or A256CTR (see {{Section 4 of RFC9459}}), then the length of the nonce used by that algorithm is 12 bytes (see {{ssec-common-context-cs-enc-alg}}).

 With the exception of the authentication credential of the sender endpoint, a receiver endpoint can derive a complete Security Context from a received Group OSCORE message and the Common Context (see {{ssec-establishment-context-parameters}}).

 The authentication credentials in the Recipient Contexts can be retrieved from the Group Manager (see {{group-manager}}) upon joining the group.
 An authentication credential can alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).